 Building over debating

 Regarding web3, although I have a clear and strong understanding and actively promote the concept, I do not consider other opinions as “heresy.”
-Discourse is about good and bad, not right and wrong.
-Some discourses attempt to summarize historical struggles for interpretative power, while others try to deduce concepts to achieve practical implementation.
-Those that can encompass history and bear concepts are good discourses, while those that cannot will be forgotten.
+Narrative is about good and bad, not right and wrong.
+Some narratives attempt to summarize historical struggles for interpretative power, while others try to deduce concepts to achieve practical implementation.
+Those that can encompass history and bear concepts are good narratives, while those that cannot will be forgotten.

 Today, everyone “knows” that smartphones refer to iPhones and Android devices, forgetting that just a few years before Steve Jobs unveiled the iPhone in 2007, Nokia was already producing Symbian smartphones, which are now considered “stupid phones.”